QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

 ForwardDiff.jl
 -----------------

-Dual-numbers are at the heart of one of the AD packages we have already seen
+Dual-numbers are at the heart of one of the AD packages we have already seen.

 .. code-block:: julia